Aberdeen Wanderers RFC: Club Leadership History

+1st XV League Information

 2016/17 Season

 The 1st XV were promoted into the Caledonia League Division 1 at the beginning of the season where team came 8th in the league.

 The 2nd XV, known as the Aberdeen Wanderers Warriors development squad, were promoted into the Caledonia League Division 3 North League after the collapse of Division 4 at the start of the season.
 The Warriors finished 6th in the league.

 In Scottish Rugby's Club Youth Red Conference League, the Under 13 to Under 18 teams at Aberdeen Wanderers teamed up with Deeside RFC and played as "Deeside Wanderers".
 The youth section came 2nd in the Conference overall.

 For the Caledonia Youth Regional Competition, Aberdeen Wanderers Under 15s, Under 16s and Under 18s, combined with Aberdeen Grammar Rugby players to form a combined team called "Granite City Colts".
-The Under 15s and Under 18s teams got through to the semi final of their cup competitions, where the Under 16s won the Plate in their age group of the competition.
+The Under 15s and Under 18s teams got through to the semi-final of their cup competitions, where the Under 16s won the Plate in their age group of the competition.

 The Under 15 and Under 18 girls combined with other North East Scotland rugby clubs to enter the National Girls Cup Competition as "Grampian Girls Rugby", which saw the Under 15s get to the Cup semi final and the Under 18s to the Shield semi final.
 Both of these semi final games were played at Aberdeen Wanderers home ground.

 Sevens tournament

-The club run the Sam Lobban Trophy sevens tournament annually since 2018.
+The club have hosted the Sam Lobban Trophy sevens tournament annually since 2018.
 It is a charity rugby sevens event in memory of their former player.
 Proceeds go to Mental Health Aberdeen.